pyudev/pyudev/doc/index.rst

 Support
 -------

-Please ask questions about usage and development of pyudev to the mailing list at pyudev@librelist.com hosted by librelist.com_.
-To subscribe to this list, send a mail to pyudev@librelist.com and reply to the confirmation email.
-To unsubscribe again, write to pyudev-unsubscribe@librelist.com and reply to the configuration mail.
-Past discussions are available in the `list archives`_.

-Please report issues and bugs to the `issue tracker`_, but respect the following
+Please report issues, bugs and questions to the `issue tracker`_, but respect the following guidelines:
-guidelines:

 - Check that the issue has not already been reported.
 - Check that the issue is not already fixed in the ``master`` branch.